Ammi (Queen Anne’s Lace) Growing Guide

 Pests and Diseases

-Ammi flowers can be targeted by pests like aphids and spider mites.
-Aphids cause distorted growth and a sticky residue, while spider mites lead to stippled leaves and webbing.
+Ammi flowers can attract pests like aphids and spider mites.
+Aphids cause distorted growth and leave a sticky residue, while spider mites lead to stippled leaves and fine webbing.

 Read more

-To manage these pests, regularly inspect your plants and use insecticidal soap or neem oil to treat infestations.
-Beneficial insects like ladybugs and predatory mites can also help control pests.
+To manage these pests, I use insecticidal soap or neem oil.
+Introducing beneficial insects like ladybugs and predatory mites can also help control infestations naturally.

 Read more